-Drawing on a rich body of multimethod field research, this book examines the ways in which Indonesian and Philippine religious actors have contributed to conflict resolution and under what conditions these efforts have been met with success or limited success.
+Drawing on a rich body of multimethod field research, this book examines the ways in which Indonesian and Philippine religious actors have fostered conflict resolution and under what conditions these efforts have been met with success or limited success.

-1. Introduction: Religious Conflicts on the Rise 2.
+1. Introduction: Religious Conflicts in Perspective 2.
 Religion and Peacebuilding: Theory and Analytical Framework 3.
 Methodology: A Multi-Layered Analysis 4.
 Root Causes of Religious Conflict in Mindanao and Malaku: History, Grievances and Conflict Trajectories 5.
 The Cognitive Dimensions of Conflict and Peace in Mindanao and Maluku 6.
 Church-Based Projects as Game Changers?
-Attitudes towards Religious Conflict, Peacebuilding and Reconciliation in Cotabato and Ambon 7.
+Attitudes towards Religious Conflict, Peacebuilding, and Reconciliation in Cotabato and Ambon 7.
 No Reconciliation without Church Projects?
-Attitudes towards Religious Conflict, Peacebuilding and Reconciliation in Cotabato and Ambon 8.
+Comparative Assessments of Local Experiences and Attitudes in Cotabato and Ambon 8.
 Church-Based Projects Matter: A Provincial Meso Perspective from Maluku 9.
-Church-Based Projects, Income and Education: Factors that Matter for Reconciliation 10.
+Church-Based Projects, Income, and Education: Factors that Matter for Reconciliation 10.
 Conclusions and Implications: Strengthening Church Capacities for Peacebuilding